Entering or re-entering the workforce can be challenging.

 All of our employment related services are supported by the New York State Commission for the Blind and prior authorization is required.
 Contact your rehab counselor or Olmsted Center for more information.

-For more information on employment opportunities for young adults, click here link to youth programs
+For more information on employment opportunities for young adults, click here for youth programs.

 GOAL Referred clients will participate in a time-limited experience which:

-GOAL is to provide support in the work-place.
+GOAL is to provide temporary support in the work-place.

 A job coach offers